What are the pros and cons of different hot water systems?

 - Gas rates do not vary throughout the day.

-- More cost effective than more other options.
+- More cost-effective than other options.

 - Fewer greenhouse gas emissions.